Masterclass All Access BOGO - Digital Trends | Digital Trends

-Masterclass’ first ever Black Friday offer is a buy one, get free All Access pass.
+Masterclass’ first ever holiday offer is a buy one give one free All Access pass.
 Treat yourself and get another pass to gift for the price of one.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.